Incorporation of the UNCRC puts children’s rights into the heart of everything we do.

 It’s the most important thing Scotland can do to protect the rights of children and young people.

 And on 16 March 2021 the Scottish Parliament unanimously passed the UNCRC (Incorporation) (Scotland) Bill, meaning UNCRC incorporation will soon be a reality in Scotland.

 Incorporation of the UNCRC means it gets written into a country’s law at a national level— a level known as domestic law.

-The United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Bill is currently before the Scottish Parliament, and will soon become Scots law.
+The United Nations Convention on the Rights of the Child (Incorporation) (Scotland) Bill has now passed the Scottish Parliament, and will soon become Scots law.
 Once it does, it’ll come into force within six months.

-And when a Convention like this is incorporated into Scots law, it has more power to bring about change.
+When a Convention is incorporated into Scots law, it has more power to bring about change.